-Important characteristics: Bear in mind: The use of cohorts is often mandatory because a randomized control study may be unethical.
+Important characteristics: Bear in mind:

+Imj 1.
+2. The use of cohorts is often mandatory because a randomized control study may be unethical.
 For example, you cannot deliberately expose people to asbestos, you can only study its effects on those who have already been exposed.
 Research that measures risk factors often relies upon cohort designs.
 Because cohort studies measure potential causes before the outcome has occurred, they can demonstrate that these "causes" preceded the outcome, thereby avoiding the debate as to which is the cause and which is the effect.
-Cohort analysis is highly flexible and can provide insight into effects over time and related to a variety of different types of changes [e.g., social, cultural, political, economic, etc.].
-Either original data or secondary data can be used in this design.
-In cases where a comparative analysis of two cohorts is made [e.g., studying the effects of one group exposed to asbestos and one that has not], a researcher cannot control for all other factors that might differ between the two groups.
+Bea 1.
+2. In cases where a comparative analysis of two cohorts is made [e.g., studying the effects of one group exposed to asbestos and one that has not], a researcher cannot control for all other factors that might differ between the two groups.
 These factors are known as confounding variables.
 Cohort studies can end up taking a long time to complete if the researcher must wait for the conditions of interest to develop within the group.
-This also increases the chance that key variables change during the course of the study, potentially impacting the validity of the findings.
+This also increases the chance that key variables change during the course of the study, patentially impacting the validity of the

+3 .
+4. provide insight into effects over time and related to a variety of different types of changes [e.g., social, cultural, political, economic, etc.].
+Either original data or secondary data can be used in this design.
+3. findings.
 Due to the lack of randominization in the cohort design, its external validity is lower than that of study designs where the researcher randomly assigns participants.

-Cross-Sectional Design Definition and Purpose differences rather than random allocation.
+Cro oss-Sectional Design •

+- Def inition and Purpose

+Cross-sectional research designs have three distinctive features: no time dimension; a reliance on existing differences rather than change following intervention; and, groups are selected based on existing differences rather than random allocation.
 The cross-sectional design can only measure differences between or from among a variety of people, subjects, or phenomena rather than a process of change.
 As such, researchers using this design can only employ a relatively passive approach to making causal inferences based on findings.